zntb/fullstack-open-part7/bloglist/README.md

 ## 7.12: Redux, Step 3

 Expand your solution so that it is again possible to like and delete a blog.

+## 7.13: Redux, Step 4

+Store the information about the signed-in user in the Redux store.